blender-remote

 Overview

-Enables complex Blender automation through LLM-assisted Python development, bridging AI-generated Blender scripts and external Python tools.
+Enables complex Blender automation through LLM-assisted Python development, bridging AI-generated scripts with external Python tools.

 Installation